othermedia/js-handbook/quick-install.md

 This quick install guide for our JavaScript toolchain assumes that the `git`, `ruby` and `gem` binaries are already installed.
+Here are the commands you'll need to run:

-    sudo gem update --system
+    gem update --system
-    sudo gem install jake helium thin
+    gem install jake helium

-Let's briefly review these commands.
-They all start with `sudo`: this is because we assume that your RubyGems library is a system-wide one, i.e. it doesn't live in your home directory.
-If this isn't the case, you should just run the `gem` command directly without `sudo`.

 Gems are Ruby packages; they are the standard way of distributing Ruby libraries.
+This install guide assumes that you're installing gems to your home directory.
+If you want to install them to the system-wide repository, prefix both commands with `sudo`.

+Let's expand slightly on what these commands will do.

-    sudo gem update --system
+    gem update --system

 This updates your RubyGems install to the latest version.
 If your copy of RubyGems came with your operating system or was installed via your OS package manager then it's likely to be quite out of date.

-    sudo gem install jake helium thin
+    gem install jake helium

-This command installs [Jake][jake], [Helium][helium] and [Thin][thin].
+This command installs [Jake][jake] and [Helium][helium].

 **Jake** is a JavaScript build tool; it's our equivalent of [Make][make] or [Rake][rake].
 Generally all you need to do is write a `jake.yml` file in the root of your project, specifying how your project should be built, and then run `jake` to build it.
-Run `jake --help` to see its options, and the [Jake documentation][jakedocs] for more details on how to write a build file and customise its output.
+Run `jake --help` to see its options, and read the [Jake documentation][jakedocs] for more details on how to write a build file and customise its output.